 Raynaud's syndrome can be pretty uncomfortable as a runner.
 When your fingers, toes, ears or nose are exposed to cold, the blood vessels go into spasm causing an interruption to the blood flow to those body parts.
 This results in the affected area turning white and then possibly blue or red.
 You may also experience a feeling of numbness followed by tingling and throbbing.

-If you are a long term sufferer then you probably know all about Raynaud's syndrome (or Raynaud's phenomenon) but if not, here is a link to a great site which will explain all about it.
+If you are a long term sufferer then you probably know all about Raynaud's syndrome (or Raynaud's phenomenon) but if not, take a look at Raynauds.org which will explain all about it.

 It is estimated that 3-20% of women and 3-14% of men suffer with the condition.
 However surveys and statistics are few and far between as it is thought that only 1 in 10 sufferers seek treatment.
 It occurs mostly in adult females but can occur in all age groups both male and female.